-- B. be issued by corporations that haves debt other than commercial paper, if any, that is rated in a rating category of at least A- or itsthe equivalent or higher rating by a NRSRO for issuer's debt, other than commercial paper, and - C. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000), and - D. may not purchase more than not represent more than 10 percent of the outstanding paper of the issuing corporation.
+- B. be issued by corporations that haves debt other than commercial paper, if any, that is rated_at least A-1- or itsthe equivalent or higher rating by a NRSRO for issuer's debt, other than commercial paper, and - C. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000), and - D. may not purchase more than not represent more than 10 percent of the outstanding paper of any single issuer.